vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 #### Design 3: Original remote

-This design is a photo of the original remote with transparant buttons defined on the place of the actual buttons.
+This design is a photo of the original remote with transparent buttons defined on the place of the actual buttons.
-In this design you can't see the current mode.
+In this design, you can't see the current mode.

 <img src="orcon_images/home_assistant_orcon_remote_d3.jpg" width="500px" alt="Original remote" />